jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ##### New

-- < > The assignment destination consult is not seen as a consult. < > Consult of a parameter as assignment destination does not require execution of the parameter holder.
+- < > The assignment destination consult is not seen as a consult. < > Consult of a parameter as assignment destination might not require execution of the parameter holder.
 - Executor represents one execution per call on definition.
     - Implicit calls are not made for diamond contents reference < >